Nestle, Danone hikes may put them on France's inflation radar

 Finance Minister Bruno Le Maire said on June 9 he had secured a pledge from 75 food companies to cut prices.

+Food industry lobby group ANIA set the following conditions for consumer companies to agree to the price cuts: that they had raised prices by over 10% during the last round of negotiations; and that their input costs had fallen by over 20% since March 1.
+It is not clear how many companies met those criteria, or which.

-Whereas in most countries retailers and food producers adjust the price of products frequently, France has set by law a three-month time window where such negotiations can take place, between Dec.
+Whereas in most countries retailers and food producers adjust the price of products frequently, France has set by law a three-month time window when such negotiations can take place, between Dec.
 1 and March 1 every year.
-Prices are then blocked for a full year, unless one-to-one deals include review clauses.
+Prices are then fixed for a full year, unless one-to-one deals include review clauses.

 The French prices of products made by Nestle, the world's biggest food company, and Danone have increased by substantially more than 10% since the start of this year versus last year, according to NielsenIQ data analyzed for Reuters by Bernstein.